ibrahim-kocyigit/kocyigit-dsml/03_specializations/02_machine_learning_with_python/03_non-linear_and_ensemble_models/05_multi-class_classification_theory.md

 ### 2.2.
 Native Multi-Class Algorithms (Softmax Regression)
 Some algorithms are naturally designed for multi-class problems.
 The most direct extension of Logistic Regression is **Softmax Regression** (also called Multinomial Logistic Regression).

-Instead of the Sigmoid function, which outputs one probability, Softmax takes a vector of scores and outputs a **probability districution** - a set of probabilities for each class that all sum to 1.
+Instead of the Sigmoid function, which outputs one probability, Softmax takes a vector of scores and outputs a **probability distribution** - a set of probabilities for each class that all sum to 1.

 $$
 \text{Softmax}(z_i) = \frac{e^{z_i}}{\sum_{j=1}^{k} e^{z_j}} \quad \text{for } i=1, ..., k